TheData-Guy/Apache_Hive/Hive Practice/Day 2/Readme.md

 ### To see the primary information of the Hive table such as only the list of columns and its data types.

             describe department_data;

-### The complete table information is displayed in a clean manner by describe formatted commanb.
+### The complete table information is displayed in a clean manner by describe formatted command.

             describe formatted department_data;

 ### The describe extended command will show the detailed information of the table such as list of columns , data type of the columns,table type,location of the table,table size and so on.

             describe extended department_data;

 ### For data load from local

           load data local inpath 'file:///tmp/hive_class/depart_data.csv' into table department_data;